USEPA/CMAQ/README.md

 A report describing the implementation of the mechanism and its testing is provided under the DOCS folder: [SAPRC-22 Implementation Report](DOCS/SAPRC22_DraftReport_Deliverable_3.4.25.pdf).
 Users wishing to use CMAQ with the SAPRC-22 mechanism are recommended to read the report.
 In particular, Section 4 of the report provides guidance on speciating total organic gas emissions.
 The Appendix section provides a listing of the mechanism and associated species.

-Note that CMAQv5.4_SAPRC22 does not include updates to ISAM, DDM, Process Analysis or other utilities.
+Note that CMAQv5.4_SAPRC22 does not include updates to ISAM, DDM, Process Analysis, or Species Defintion files used for COMBINE post-processing.
 This model version has been tested with the model configuration in the sample build and run scripts available in this repository and described below.

 ### Getting the CMAQv5.4_SAPRC22 Repository